 March - December 2018, Tower Hamlets

-The Heritage Lottery funded Women’s Hall project, developed in partnership with Tower Hamlets Local History Library and Archives, Four Corners, and Women's History Month in east London, will explore some lesser-known suffrage stories from east London through two major exhibitions, a series of events, and a participatory photography project throughout 2018.
+The Heritage Lottery funded Women’s Hall project, developed in partnership with Tower Hamlets Local History Library and Archives, Four Corners, and Women's History Month in east London, explored some lesser-known suffrage stories from east London through two major exhibitions, a series of events, and a participatory photography project throughout 2018.

 An exhibition capturing women's memories of Watney Market, past and present, drawn from interviews recorded by East End Women's Museum volunteers in spring 2017.
 Discover the history of the market and listen to clips from the interviews here.
 A joint project with King's College London and University College London, and funded by the London Arts and Humanities Partnership.